aidn3/hypixel-guild-discord-bridge/README.md

 ## Introduction

-A service that connects multiple Hypixel guilds and Discord servers together.
+A two-way chat bridge between Hypixel guilds and Discord channels.
-This project is made to be fully flexible and customisable, offering a high quality user experience while keeping it simple.
+This project is made with the philosophy to be fully user-oriented giving users full control with a simple yet an eye-candy UI.

 > **_DISCLAIMER_: This project interacts with Hypixel in an unintended way by simulating a minecraft client and by processing
-> packets which might get you banned if over-abused too much.
+> packets which might get you banned if over-abused.
 > Just like any other modification and service that interacts with Hypixel servers, this goes without saying: "Use at
 > your own risk"**